NanameHacha/abuseipdb-fail2ban/README.md

 ## How to use ##

-1.Drop `abuseipdb-ban.conf` into action config folder, such as `action.d`.
+1. Drop `abuseipdb-ban.conf` into action config folder, such as `action.d`.

-2.Add enable config in jail config, such as `jail.conf`.
+2. Add enable config in jail config, such as `jail.conf`.

 Enable Config Example:
 ```conf